-- 145 The microwave power for all ODNP experiments was set to 35 dBm (3.2 W).
+The microwave power for all ODNP experiments was set to 35 dBm (3.2 W).
 The native resonance frequency of the ODNP resonator was found to be 9.75 GHz, corresponding to a proton NMR frequency of 14.7945 MHz.
 Continuous wave (cw) microwave irradiation was used for all experiments.
-The sweep coils of the magnet were set to maximize the ODNP enhancement. - 1D proton ODNP spectra were acquired using an in-house developed pulse program which allows for each phase cycle/average to be stored individually along a 2nd dimension.
-1D proton ODNP spectra were acquired using a repetition time of 2 s and a total of 128 transients using a 4-step phase cycle.
+The sweep coils of the magnet were set to maximize the ODNP enhancement.
+One-dimensional proton ODNP spectra were acquired using an in-house-developed pulse program which allows for each phase cycle/average to be stored individually along a second dimension.
+One-dimensional proton ODNP spectra were acquired using a repetition time of 2 s and a total of 128 transients using a four-step phase cycle.
 Four dummy scans were performed before each acquisition to establish thermal equilibrium.
-The FID contained 8192 points with a dwell time of 200 μs.
-A 90°-pulse length of 5 μs was used. - J-Resolved (JRES) experiments were acquired using an in-house developed pulse program to save each phase cycle separately.
-A 1d proton reference spectrum was acquired after each phase cycle of the JRES experiment was completed (interleaved spectral referencing).
-Prior to each spectrum recorded in the t1 dimension, 2 dummy scans were used to equilibrate the magnetization during the experiment.
-The repetition time was set to 2.5 s and a 4-step phase cycle was used to eliminate artifacts (Berger and Braun, 2004).
+The free induction decay (FID) contained 8192 points with a dwell time of 200 μ s.
+A 90°-pulse length of 5 μ s was used.

+J-resolved (JRES) experiments were acquired using an inhouse-developed pulse program to save each phase cycle separately.
+A 1D proton reference spectrum was acquired after each phase cycle of the JRES experiment was completed (interleaved spectral referencing).
+Prior to each spectrum recorded in the t_1 dimension, two dummy scans were used to equilibrate the magnetization during the experiment.
+The repetition time was set to 2.5 s, and a four-step phase cycle was used to eliminate artifacts (Berger and Braun, 2004).
 The spin echo was acquired with 4096 points and a dwell time of 200 μs.
 The indirect dimension was acquired with 128 points and a delay increment of 8 ms (initial inter-pulse delay of 3 ms).
-The 90°- and 180°pulse lengths were set to 10 μs.
+The 90°- and 180°-pulse lengths were set to 10 μs.

-2.5 Data Processing
+2.5 Data processing

-All spectra were processed using DNPLab, an open-source python package for processing DNP data (https://github.com/DNPLab/DNPLab).
+All spectra were processed using DNPLab, an open-source Python package for processing DNP data (https://github. com/DNPLab/DNPLab, last access: 9 March 2021).
 The package is developed in collaboration between Bridge12 Technologies, Songi Han's lab at UCSB, and John Franck's lab at Syracuse University.
-DNPLab is able to import various spectrometer formats (e.g. Topspin, (Open) VnmrJ, Prospa, Tecmag etc.) and converts the data into a versatile python class for manipulating N-dimensional data arrays.
+DNPLab is able to import various spectrometer formats (e.g., Topspin, (Open) VnmrJ, Prospa, Tecmag) and converts the data into a versatile Python class for manipulating N-dimensional data arrays.
 Standard processing functions for NMR data can be easily applied along any specified dimension.
-In addition, DNPLab is flexible enough to allow experienced python users to perform custom processing if desired.
+In addition, DNPLab is flexible enough to allow experienced Python users to perform custom processing if desired.
 A complete description of DNPLab will be subject to a forthcoming publication.

 To process 1D proton spectra, a window function was applied, prior to Fourier transformation of the FID.
-Averages were aligned using a FT cross correlation method (Vu and Laukens, 2013) and summed together to generate the final spectrum.
-The JRES data was corrected for field drift.
-A detailed description is given in Section 3.1 Interleaved Spectral Referencing for Magnetic Field Drift Correction.
+Averages were aligned using a FT cross-correlation method (Vu and Laukens, 2013) and summed together to generate the final spectrum.

+The JRES data were corrected for field drift.
+A detailed description is given in Sect.
+3.1.
 Typically, a Lorentz-Gauss transformation was applied along the direct and indirect dimension.
-Prior to Fourier transformation, the data was zero filled to twice the original length in both dimensions.
-After Fourier transformation, a shearing transformation was applied and the JRES spectrum was symmetrized using the

-175 geometric average (Ernst et al., 1991).
+Prior to Fourier transformation, the data were zero filled to twice the original length in both dimensions.
+After Fourier transformation, a shearing transformation was applied and the JRES spectrum was symmetrized using the geometric average (Ernst et al., 1987).
 The skyline projection was acquired by taking the maximum signal intensity along the indirect dimension.
-All ODNP enhanced spectra, which have negative enhancements, are phased positively.
+All ODNP-enhanced spectra, which have negative enhancements, are phased positively.
 No internal referencing standard was used.
-NMR spectra of Ethyl crotonate were referenced according to values of the protons of the methyl group (at 1.28 ppm) as given by Berger et al. (Berger and Braun, 2004).
-NMR spectra of ethanol and water were referenced according to values given in Fulmer et al. (Fulmer et al., 2010).
+NMR spectra of ethyl crotonate were referenced according to values of the protons of the methyl group (at 1.28 ppm) as given by Berger and Braun (2004).
+NMR spectra of ethanol and water were referenced according to values given in Fulmer et al. (2010).